idealista/logrotate_role/README.md

 ## Usage

-Look to the [defaults vars](defaults/main.yml) file to see the possible configuration vars.
+Look to the [defaults vars](defaults/main.yml) and [specific OS related](vars/) files to see the possible configuration vars.
+*Important note about logrotate configuration* currently, only Debian 9 (Stretch) and Debian 10 (Buster) are supported:
+* In Debian 9, logrotate is triggered by the cron utility
+* In Debian 10, it works as a systemd service triggered with a timer by default.

 ## Testing